AlbertoMontanelli/pythiatransformer/docs/installation.md

 ## Step 4: Optional — Developer and Documentation Dependencies

-If it's planned to contribute or build the documentation, you can install the additional optional dependencies defined in `pyproject.toml`.
+If it is planned to contribute or build the documentation, install the additional optional dependencies defined in `pyproject.toml`.

 ### Developer tools